MK2112/nn-zero-to-hero-notes/G001 - Deep Dive into LLMs/G001 - Deep Dive into LLMs.md

 The model is made to handle the fact that it doesn't know who Orson Kovacs is.
 This was made possible by adding examples into the supervised finetuning dataset that are out of scope for the rest of the examples therein.
 For these genuinely unique, unobtainable answer examples, the according reactions to appropriately signal unawareness were added.

-For example, in section 4.3.6 of [The Llama 3 Herd of Models \[Grattafiori, et al. 2024\]](https://arxiv.org/pdf/2407.21783#page=27.10), the Meta researchers lay out how they track down such good out of scope examples and how they add them to the finetuning dataset:
+For example, in section 4.3.6 of [The LLaMA 3 Herd of Models \[Grattafiori, et al. 2024\]](https://arxiv.org/pdf/2407.21783#page=27.10), the Meta researchers lay out how they track down such good out of scope examples and how they add them to the finetuning dataset:

 <center>
 	<img src="./img/llama_hallucination_avoidance.png" />